Honouration/Public/README.md

 ![Liveli Sketch of Hub/Login](liveli_sketch1.jpeg "Liveli Sketch of Hub/Login")

 This sketch demonstrates the original ideas of security and making all functions easily accesible from the get go.
+The login/sign up process uses a fluid

 ![Liveli Sketch of Posts](liveli_sketch2.jpeg "Liveli Sketch of posts")

 This sketch shows big and small posts repeating to comb through the users intrests and uses the design to evoke a certain pattern when browsing.
+This design includes the process to upload a post, requiring a logged in account to post.
+The posting system would work similar to the design used in gmail and can be linked to a certain community by adding a tag in the title e.g #STUDY.

 ## Initial Design : Figma

 ![Liveli Hub](liveli_hub.png "Liveli Hub")

 **Hub :**
-The initial visuals of the website are important so I choose a fluid gold and white colour scheme intended to evoke creativity with functions like login, friends and the main function, review post all in clear view when entering the site.
+The initial visuals of the website are important so I choose a fluid yellow, orange and white colour scheme intended to evoke creativity with functions like login, friends and the main function, review post all in clear view when entering the site.
 The point of this layout is to cater to the user with everything they would want to browse and use on our website easily accessible from the moment they load in.

 ![Liveli RecPost](liveli_reccommendedposts.png "Liveli RecPost")